 The problem:

-Creating a video popup system that could be embedded on any website via a simple <script>
+Creating a video popup system that could be embedded on any website via a simple <script> tag while:

 Client impact: Complex integration processes would have been a major barrier to adoption for non-technical clients.